Code-Moss/I-Heart-New-Vegas-Mossy-Cut/MAIN.md

 # KEYBINDS

 [**This**](KEYBINDS.md) is a handy reference table which will hopefully help you have a better idea of what keys are available to you, having followed this guide from beginning to end.
+Just simply change what you can in the settings menu.

 ---